maldorne/hexagon/readme.md

 ### How to use or test the mudlib

-Take a look to the [installing instructions](install/readme.md), it explains how to install, configure and execute the Hexagon mudlib using different methods.
+Take a look to the [installation instructions](install/readme.md), it explains how to install, configure and execute the Hexagon mudlib using different methods.
 * a) [Compiling it yourself](install/readme.md): Compiling the DGD driver and executing it in a Unix environment (Unix, Linux, OS X, etc)